ainayunni/babeehive/README.md

 * Avoid data breach which can result in lawsuits and heavy fines

 Web Application Security Enhancement which includes:

 i. **Input Validation**
-The input elements that are being validated are email and name at the server side.
+The input elements that are being validated are email and name at the client side.

 ii. **Authentication**
 Hashed password: by default, Laravel provides secure Bcrypt hashing for storing the user passwords